orange-marmalade/paginate-this/docs/update-items.md

   )
 }
 ```

+The `updateAsync` action actually performs several synchronous update operations:

+1. Call `updateItem` to merge the properties from the `data` argument.
+This will normally be the same data you submit to the server, but can really be anything you want.
+2. Call `updatingItem` to indicate that the item is waiting for an update from the server.
+3. Call the `update` promise, provided as the last argument to `updateAsync`.
+4. If the `update` promise succeeds, call `updateItem` again using the same `data` from step 1.
+5. If the `update` promise fails, use `resetItem` to revert the item to its previous state.
+Then rethrow the error for the caller to handle.

 We expect that `updateAsync` will cover most of your use cases,you may desire more fine grained control.
 To provide this, we expose every operation that `updateAsync` performs so that you can organize them anyway you want to.